Botany Student Portfolio

 What is a Student Portfolio?

-A portfolio is a multidimensional collection of both student and faculty selected educational works.
+A portfolio is a multidimensional collection of artifacts selected by both the student and the faculty.
 This collection contains both developmental as well as representational materials and is well-organized and readily revisable.
 The material represents knowledge literacy, skills mastery, and affective development.
-This collecting exercise empowers students while giving new dimensions to the purpose of their education.
-Portfolios are used for assessment purposes in addition to serving as an incentive to the student for developing good habits in assembling and organizing materials of relevance to themselves and others, such as personnel managers or graduate school selection committees.
-"Folder" topics of the Botany Portfolio are listed below but be mindful of the fact that some materials will be used in more than one folder, therefore, cross-reference such material rather than duplicate it.
+This collecting exercise empowers students while giving new dimensions to the purpose of their education as they select items and engage in self-assessment.
+Portfolios are used for assessment purposes in addition to serving as an incentive to the student to develop good habits in assembling and organizing materials of relevance to themselves and others, such as personnel managers or graduate school selection committees.
+"Folder" topics of the Botany Portfolio are listed below.
+Some materials will be used in more than one folder; such materials should be cross referenced rather than duplicated.

-Upon graduation, Botany majors should have a thorough knowledge and comprehension of the core concepts in the discipline of Plant Biology.
+Upon graduation, Botany majors should have a thorough knowledge and comprehension of the core concepts in the discipline of Plant Biology ( http://my.aspb.org/?page=EF_Principles ).
 These include the fact that:

-(b) Plants are unique organisms in: their varied life histories - especially a sporic one with alternation of generations; their role as primary producers in food webs, serving as the interface organisms between the organic and inorganic worlds via mineral assimilation and photosynthesis; and the oxygenation of the atmosphere.
+(b) Plants are unique organisms in: their varied life histories which include sporic meiosis with its alternation of generations; their role as primary producers in food webs, serving as the interface organisms between the organic and inorganic worlds via mineral assimilation and photosynthesis; and their role in the oxygenation of the atmosphere and its consequences.

 (c) Plants serve as an important source of products: food, fiber, flavorings, feed, fuel, pharmaceuticals, etc.

-Upon graduation, Botany majors should have mastered a set of fundamental skills which would be useful to function effectively as professionals and to their continued development and learning within the field of Plant Biology.
+Upon graduation, Botany majors should have mastered a set of fundamental skills which are useful to function effectively as professionals and to continue development and learning within the field of Plant Biology.
 Evidence of mastery of each skill must be presented.
 These skills include the following:

 •Determining cause-and-effect relationships